Indicators for Setting Stop losses in Indices Trading

 Parabolic SAR provides excellent exit points.

-In a downward trend, you should close short trades when the trading price rises above the Parabolic SAR.
+In a downward trend, you should close short trade transactions when price rises above the Parabolic SAR.

-Parabolic SAR - Indicator - Automatic Stop Loss Order and TP Order Technical Indicator
+Parabolic SAR - Indicator - Automatic Stop Loss Order and TP Order Indicator

 Picture of parabolic SAR and how it is used